Before going further, ensure to get a functional build environment setup

 configuration.
 There is currently no password-based local login available in

-The default configuration will keep most system configuration unchanged and will give you local password-less root access.
+This configuration will keep most system configuration unchanged, will install common tools (vim, tar, grep, etc.) and will give you local password-less root access.

 Any change of instrumentation features requires a full project rebuild.